 (1) As used in this rule, “advertising” and “advertisement” include all forms of representation, promotion and solicitation disseminated in any manner and by any means for any purpose related to professional real estate activity, including, without limitation, advertising by mail; telephone, cellular telephone, and telephonic advertising; the Internet, E-mail, electronic bulletin board and other similar electronic systems; and business cards, signs, lawn signs, and billboards.

 (2) Advertising by a licensee, in process and in substance, must:

 (a) Be identifiable as advertising of a real estate licensee;

 (b) Be truthful and not deceptive or misleading;

-(c) Not state or imply that the real estate broker or property manager associated with a principal real estate broker is the person responsible for operating the real estate brokerage or is a principal broker;
+(c) Not state or imply that the real estate broker or property manager associated with a principal real estate broker is the person responsible for operating the real estate brokerage or is a sole practitioner or principal broker;

 (d) Not state or imply that the licensee is qualified or has a level of expertise other than as currently maintained by the licensee; and